forestagostinelli/DeepCubeA/README.md

 During A* search, increasing the weight on the path cost (`--weight`, range should be [0,1]) and the batch size (`--batch_size`) generally improves results.

 # Using DeepCubeA to Solve Your Own Problem
-You can create your own environment by implementing the abstract methods in environments/environment_abstract.py See environments/cube3.py for an example.
+Create your own environment by implementing the abstract methods in `environments/environment_abstract.py` See `environments/cube3.py` for an example.

+After implementing your method, edit `utils/env_utils.py` to return your environment object given your choosen keyword.

+Use `tests/fprop_test.py` to make sure basic aspects of your implementation are working correctly.

 # Parallelism
 Data generation, training, and solving can be easily parallelized across multiple CPUs and GPUs.